-- 3D scanning for jewelry
+3D scanning and 3D printing for jewelry

-- Prototyping: professionals in the jewelry sector can save time and money by using 3D printing.
+- Prototyping: Professionals in the jewelry sector can save time and money by using 3D printing.
 Indeed, jewelers can make cost-effective plastic prototypes of jewelry pieces before sending the final design to production.

 - Making patterns for casting: 3D printing can also be used in the manufacturing process of jewels to make patterns for investment casting.

 - Direct manufacturing: It is possible to 3D print actual jewelry by using metal 3D printers.
 As metal 3D printing is still an expensive technology, users often send their 3D designs to 3D printing services such as Shapeways or Sculpteo.
 These services offer a wide range of 3D printing materials, including precious metals such as silver, gold, or platinum.